- Blog

 If left untreated, some belly button infections can become serious.
 As mentioned above, some infections are caused by bacteria that can spread to other parts of your body (including organs and blood), causing sepsis and other deadly conditions.

 It’s important to note that belly button infections are not the same as belly infections.
-Peritonitis, an infection that causes swelling in the lining of your belly or abdomen, is an internal l infection that is most often caused by a hole in the bowel or a burst appendix, not an external skin condition.
+Peritonitis, an infection that causes swelling in the lining of your belly or abdomen, is an internal infection that is most often caused by a hole in the bowel or a burst appendix, not an external skin condition.

 How do I treat a belly button infection?

-Treatment for a belly button infection typically involves cleaning the area thoroughly and applying topical antibiotics or antifungal medications as prescribed by a healthcare professional.
 If you have recently had your belly button pierced, it is also recommended that you treat the area daily with a cotton swab dipped in rubbing alcohol to keep the area sanitary.

 OTC medication for belly button yeast infections